 2) Plan how you will introduce the session [max: 2 mins]

-Before the meeting, write out an introduction in your own words.
-You can try to memorise it or read at the meeting (place on lectern, printed large).
+Before the meeting, you can write out an introduction in your own words.

 2) Prepare a list of Table Topic speakers

 At the meeting, use both sign-in sheets during the break to compile a list of possible speakers.
 Do this during the break.

 Refer to the member sign-in sheet which asks members whether they can do a topic.
 If this is a Zoom meeting, anyone who doesn’t want to do Table Topics will have their Video turned off.

 Make sure you include everyone who does NOT have a speaking role first, unless you run out of topics.
 If you then need to ask role holders, it is preferable not to ask the following as Table Topic speakers:

 It is also usual to ask guests if they’d like an opportunity to speak impromptu.
 Reassure them that it’s okay to say no. Explain the question will be easy, they’ll be expected to talk 1-2 minutes on a random topic which will be announced shortly before they are called to speak.

 3) Determine the order of Table Topic speakers